-- a) The following uses may be permitted in the St. Luke's and Emerald Neighbourhood Precinct: - (i) existing uses; - (ii) single-detached and semi-detached dwellings; - (iii) duplexes; - (iv) group homes; - (v) secondary dwelling units, subject to the policies of Subsection 8.7.2 of this Plan; - (vi) day care centres, subject to the policies of Subsection 8.3.10 of this Plan: and - (vii) offices in existing buildings, subject to the policies of Subsection 8.3.8 of this Plan. - b) Development shall not exceed a maximum height of two and a half (2.5) storeys. - c) On lands designated St. Luke's and Emerald Neighbourhood, development shall be permitted to a maximum density of twenty-five (25) units per net hectare or the density existing on a site, or a portion of a site, on the date of the approval of this Plan, whichever is greater. - d) The development of semi-detached dwellings shall ensure that:
+- a) The following uses may be permitted in the St. Luke's and Emerald Neighbourhood Precinct: - (i) existing uses; - (ii) single-detached and semi-detached dwellings-to-a maximum building height of two and a half (2.5) storeys; - (iii) duplexes; - (iv) group homes; - (v) secondary dwelling units, subject to the policies of Subsection 8.7.2 of this Plan; - (vi) day care centres, subject to the policies of Subsection 8.3.10 of this Plan: and - (vii) offices in existing buildings, subject to the policies of Subsection 8.3.8 of this Plan. - b) Development shall not exceed a maximum height of two and a half (2.5) storeys.

-- (i) the built form and design elements, architectural features, building separations, lot coverage, scale, floor area ratio, and landscape qualities and characteristics that are prevalent in the neighbourhood are considered; - (ii) attached garages are not permitted; and - (iii) detached garages are located in the rear yard.
+- b)c) On lands designated St. Luke's and Emerald Neighbourhood, development shall be permitted to a maximum density of twenty-five (25) units per net hectare or the density existing on a site, or a portion of a site, on the date of the approval of this Plan, whichever is greater. - c)d The development of semi-detached dwellings shall ensure that: - (i) the built form and design elements, architectural features, building separations, lot coverage, scale, floor area ratio, and landscape qualities and characteristics that are prevalent in the neighbourhood are considered; - (ii) attached garages are not permitted; and - (iii) detached garages are located in the rear yard.